-- 4. To familiarize students about concepts of compressition management - To acquire students about the effective management of compensation policies, strategies and systems.
+- 4. To familiarize students about concepts of compensation management - 5.
+To acquaint students about the effective management of compensation policies, strategies and systems.

 To analyze contemporary strategic compensation and design compensation system in the organizations.

 Course Outcomes: On successful completion of this course students shall be able to: